Please contact the Rev. Cn. Sandy Graham with questions regarding Licensed Ministries.

 Definitions and Requirements

-Eucharistic Ministers - A Eucharistic Minister is a lay person authorized to administer the Consecrated Elements at a Celebration of Holy Eucharist.
+Eucharistic Minister - A Eucharistic Minister is a lay person authorized to administer the Consecrated Elements at a Celebration of Holy Eucharist.
 A Eucharistic Minister should normally act under the direction of the Member of the Clergy or other leader exercising oversight of the congregation or other community of faith.
+For a full description, visit the Eucharistic Ministers/Visitors webpage HERE.

 Catechists - A Catechist is a lay person authorized to prepare persons for Baptism, Confirmation, Reception, and the Reaffirmation of Baptismal Vows, and shall function under the direction of the Member of the Clergy or other leader exercising oversight of the congregation or other community of faith.